How to uplift non-maximal gauged supergravities: Introduction

 Amongst the many questions regarding a possible classification of consistent truncations, we highlight two relevant for our work. \begin{itemize} \item \textbf{The ``top-down" problem:} Given a solution of eleven-dimensional or type II supergravity on $M_{\text{ext}}\times M_{\text{int}}$, is there a consistent truncation which includes this solution \emph{and} reduces the full equations of motion to those of a gauged supergravity on $M_{\text{ext}}$?\\[1mm] The answer is yes for supersymmetric AdS$_D$ and Mink$_D$ solutions.
 As conjectured in \cite{Gauntlett:2007ma} and proven in \cite{Cassani:2019vcl}, $\mathcal{N}$-supersymmetric AdS$_D$ solutions define a consistent truncation to the corresponding \emph{pure} gauged supergravity.
 This implies a notion of universal sub-sectors common to any $\mathcal{N}$-supersymmetric AdS$_D$ solutions.
 This makes sense since this sub-sector is dual to the stress-energy supermultiplet of the dual CFT$_{D-1}$.
 However, nothing guarantees that such a truncation exists in the absence of supersymmetry or if one requires the presence of additional matter multiplet in the reduced theory.

-\item \textbf{The ``bottom-up" problem:} Given a gauged supergravity in $D$-dimensions, can we embed it consistently in 11D/type II supergravity? \\[1mm] If the gauged supergravity is \emph{maximal} ($D\geq 3$), this is precisely the problem treated in \cite{Inverso:2017lrz,Inverso:2024xok}.
+\item \textbf{The ``bottom-up" problem:} Given a gauged supergravity in $D$ dimensions, can we embed it consistently in 11D/type II supergravity? \\[1mm] If the gauged supergravity is \emph{maximal} ($D\geq 3$), this is precisely the problem treated in \cite{Inverso:2017lrz,Inverso:2024xok}.
 The ungauged maximal supergravities admit an $\Ed$ symmetry group, a subgroup $G_g\subset\Ed$ can be gauged by specifying an embedding tensor.
 When an uplift exists, these gauged supergravities correspond to consistent truncations on a homogeneous manifold of the form $G_g/H \times U(1)^r$ and a reduction ansatz can be explicitly built. \end{itemize} As such, most examples and explicit constructions remain confined to uplifts of \emph{maximal} gauged supergravities and truncations to \emph{pure} supergravities.
 In this work, we refine the general techniques used to uplift maximal gauged supergravities using ExFT/EGG, extending the gSS construction beyond maximal/pure SUGRA setting.

 \paragraph{How to uplift a gauged supergravity?} Starting from a $D$-dimensional gauged supergravity, we explain how to characterise its possible uplift(s).
 A gauged supergravity is characterised by its matter content and by an embedding tensor $\Theta$, specifying its gauge group $G_g$.
 We show that it can only be uplifted to 11D/type IIB supergravity if the internal manifold admits a $\mathfrak{g}_g$-action.
-This allows us to foliate $\Mint$ in $G_g$ orbits.
-The quotient $\Mint/G_g$ might be singular however, away from singularities, we have \emph{locally}
+This allows us to foliate $\Mint$ in $G_g$-orbits.
+Although the quotient $\Mint/G_g$ might be singular, the internal manifold, locally and away from singularities, can be modelled as

 The ``base" $B$ is a topologically trivial manifold of the appropriate dimension, while $H$ is a subgroup of $G_g$.
 This subgroup controls whether an uplift, when it exists, is in type IIB or M-theory.
 Classifying consistent truncations is then equivalent to the classification of generalised $G_S$-structures on manifolds of the type $\Mint$ in \eqref{eq:MintIntro} with an intrinsic torsion equal to the embedding tensor $\Theta$.